Usage Telemetry and API Lifecycle Governance

 quarkus.otel.metrics.enabled=true

-Example Grafana Query
+Example Grafana query

 apicurio_usage_schemas_active or apicurio_usage_schemas_stale or apicurio_usage_schemas_dead

-Privacy and Data Collection
+Privacy and data collection

-• Opt-in only — Disabled by default on both server and client.
+Disabled by default on both server and client.

-• No user identity — The clientId is a configured application name, not a user or personal identifier.
+The clientId is a configured application name, not a user or personal identifier.

-• Client-controlled — Each client application decides whether to set the X-Registry-Client-Id header.
+Each client application decides whether to set the X-Registry-Client-Id header.

-• Automatic cleanup — Events older than the retention period are deleted automatically.
+Events older than the retention period are deleted automatically.

-A demo script is provided to populate realistic usage data for testing:
+A demo script is provided to populate realistic usage data for testing.

-# Start the registry with telemetry enabled
+1. Start the registry with telemetry enabled:

 ./mvnw quarkus:dev -pl :apicurio-registry-app \